yet-another-static-site-generator/yass/docs/user/configuration.md

   be listening.
 Please remember that using ports below 1025 number require root privileges.
 Default value is `8888`
 - StopServerOnError - can have true or false value, case-insensitive.
-Did command `server` should terminate if error occured, during creating the site.
+Did command `server` should terminate if error occurred, during creating the site.
   Default value is `false` (don't terminate on error).
 - BrowserCommand - Full path to the command which will be used to start the web browser with index.html page of the site.
 String `%s` will be replaced by